Table of Contents

 Certain Apps may need to be explicitly unlinked from your Mac Studio before you can say goodbye.
 Some third-party software require licenses that are only valid on a certain number of computers, so consider any licenses you may have purchased.

-Similarly, de-authorize your iTunes account on the Mac to prevent it from accessing items purchased from the iTunes Store.
+Similarly, de-authorize your Music (or iTunes) account on the Mac to prevent it from accessing items purchased from the iTunes Store.

 Log out of iCloud